shahbazfareedchishti/JupyterNotebook/README.md

       5. Energy Efficiency Dataset
       6. Life Expectancy Dataset
       7. CO2 Emmisions Dataset
-In the Notebook branch, I have uplaoded all the notebooks and in the Data branch I have uploaded all the datasets.
+In the Notebook folder, I have uplaoded all the notebooks and in the Data folder I have uploaded all the datasets.